dcordero/RubustringsXml/README.md

 # RubustringsXml

-A format validator for Android strings.xml files.
+Check the format and consistency of the strings.xml files of Android Apps with multi-language support

 ## Usage

-It only needs the files to validate as arguments
+It only needs the base strings.xml file and a translated strings.xml file as arguments

 ```
 ./rubustringsxml ./res/values/strings.xml ./res/values-es/strings.xml